digitalgovlab/Fall2019/lesson-plans/lesson3.md

 ### Review of Assigned Media + New Media (40 minutes)

-For each quote, we plan on discussing it, placing it into its context, and understanding how it fits into the braoder discussion about bias.
+For each quote, we plan on discussing it, placing it into its context, and understanding how it fits into the broader discussion about bias.

 - __Quotes from Bias in Sentencing__
     - When a full range of crimes were taken into account — including misdemeanors such as driving with an expired license — the algorithm was somewhat more accurate than a coin flip.
 Of those deemed likely to re-offend, 61 percent were arrested for any subsequent crimes within two years.